Gregg Sherman, MD

 Cheryl C. Kay, Activity Planning Committee, has no relationships to disclose.

-This activity is supported by is supported by an educational grants from Novartis Pharmaceuticals Corporation.
+This activity is supported by an educational grant from Lilly.